18F/blogging-guide/pages/publishing-process.md

 2. Create a Google Doc in [the Blog folder](https://drive.google.com/a/gsa.gov/#folders/0B-y3CqI2T1nndGE0c191NGtUTEU) with the text of your post.
 3. Copy the code below and add it to the top of your draft.
+(Find more information about these fields in the [metadata section](https://pages.18f.gov/blogging-guide/metadata/).)

 ```
 GitHub issue URL: